 While these are common reasons to not have a bank account, the best solution is choosing a bank you can trust that offers low-fee accounts with no minimum balance requirements.
 When you choose an account with no recurring fees and favorable fee structures for customers, you can rest easy that your money is safe, insured, and won’t be subject to surprise charges.

 Some consumers don’t have accounts because they are not conveniently available or they lack financial literacy.
 If there are no nearby banks, it may not be possible for many Americans to open a bank account even if they do have the time and money to do so.
-One of the best solutions for this, if internet access is available, is to set up an online bank account through a bank like Chime.
+One of the best solutions for this, if internet access is available, is to set up an online account through Chime.

 Accessing your payroll from work